onedata/onedata-documentation/doc/getting_started/downloading_onedata.md

 * Fedora => 23

 ### With Docker
 If your Linux distribution is not supported you may run Onedata in Docker containers.
-We prepared a [Onedata Admin 101]() tutorial that will allow you to quickly setup a complete Onedata installation in your local machine.

-For more advanced tutorials on running Onedata with Docker, see [Running Onedata with Docker]() and [Docker Quickstart Scenarios]() sections.

 ## Building from source

-Get the Onedata source.
-If you are simply building a release from source there is no need to set up a full environment as all building happens in a Docker container.
-Building a release is simple.
+Onedata build process is completely contained in a Docker environment.
+To build complete Onedata platform from sources simply follow these steps:

 ```
 git clone https://github.com/onedata/onedata.git
 cd onedata
 make
 ```
-For more details on the release process see the [build/]() directory